kibiluzbad/devops-challenge/README.md

 ## Delivery Instructions

 1. You must provide your GitHub username.
-A free BitBucket account can be created at https://github.com
+A free GitHub account can be created at https://github.com
 1. The recruiter will give you read permission to a repository named **devops-challenge**, at https://github.com/moip/devops-challenge.git
 1. You must fork this repository into a private repository on your own account and push your code in the config management branch you've picked.